ChrisDuffley/stationPlaylist/addoninternals.md

 2021 may turn out to be a turning point for the add-on.
 I (Joseph Lee) will be stepping down from maintaining this add-on, effective January 1, 2022.
 My hope is that new maintainers (whoever might be) will step up and improve this add-on greatly.

+## 2025 preface and notes

+It's been four years since last editing this document.
+There is now a new maintainer (Chris Duffley), some life changes, and the ad-on source code was edited to take advantage of more recent NVDA features.
+In particular, since 2025, the add-on internals document is now part of the main Studio add-on repository instead of being a wiki document.

+While the add-on source code has gone through major changes and refactoring including adopting Python 3.11 syntax, the overall add-on design remains: one global plugin, multiple app modules, with Studio app module at the center.
+In earlier add-on releases, this design was not enforced often, but with 25.06, the global plugin (finally) imports parts of the Studio app module to perform some of its tasks.
+This and other refactoring work throughout 2025 gave me an opportunity to revise parts of this document to reflect what is happening in 2025, notably no more add-on update feature from this add-on (now done via add-on store).

 ## Introduction

 If you are a radio broadcaster, you might be accustomed to activities involved when producing a show.
 This may include playlist selection, scheduling break notes, responding to requests, monitoring listener count and encoding status and so on.
 To assist a broadcaster, a broadcast automation program is used, and one of the popular apps is called StationPlaylist Studio.

 In NVDA Add-on Internals: StationPlaylist, we'll learn about what StationPlaylist Studio (and other StationPlaylist (SPL) suite of apps) is and how the NVDA add-on works.
-You don't have to install or use the NVDA add-on to understand the ins and outs of this powerful add-on (using the add-on might help you better appreciate the defth of this material; for fuller experience, it is handy to have the add-on source code in front of you as you navigate this article).
+You don't have to install or use the NVDA add-on to understand the ins and outs of this powerful add-on (using the add-on might help you better appreciate the defth of this material; for fuller experience, it is handy to have the add-on source code in front of you as you read this document).
 So let's get started by learning more about SPL suite of applications.

 Note: throughout this guide, unless specified otherwise, the terms "StationPlaylist", "SPL", and "Studio" refer to the same thing.